-Two key planning efforts prompt the bulk of the Public Participation Plan: the Regional Transportation Plan (RTP) and the Transportation Improvement Program (TIP).
+Two key planning efforts prompt the development of the Public Participation Plan: the Regional Transportation Plan (RTP) and the Transportation Improvement Program (TIP).
 However, the work of MTC expands beyond these two planning efforts to encompass a range of plans, projects and programs that work together to improve the quality of life for all Bay Area residents as well as our natural environment.
-As such, this Public Participation Plan details MTC's decision-making process and highlights other opportunities for getting involved and influencing the regional decision-making process.
-The federal and state requirements for public participation related to the RTP and TIP are included as Appendix A. Public Participation Procedures for the Regional Transportation Plan and the Transportation Improvement Program, and Appendix B. Public Participation Plan for Plan Bay Area 2050+.
+As such, this Public Participation Plan highlights opportunities for getting involved and influencing the regional decision-making process, and it details MTC's decision-making process.

+The federal and state requirements for public participation related to the RTP and TIP are included as:

+- Appendix A. Public Participation Plan Statutory Requirements - Appendix B. Public Participation Procedures for the Regional Transportation Plan and the Transportation Improvement Program - Appendix C. Public Participation Plan for Plan Bay Area 2050+